-In a literal sense, mana whenua refers to the mana or power that comes from the land.
-It also refers to importance, beliefs, and belonging.
+In a literal sense, mana whenua refers to the mana or power and authority that comes from the land.
+But it can also refer to beliefs, building relationships and developing a sense of belonging.

-How does this help describe a learner-centred teaching environment?
+How does mana whenua help create a learner-centred teaching environment?

-Your education setting, this might be a classroom or it might not be, should be secure and safe, a place where each person is respected and accepted for who they are.
+Your teaching and learning environment may or may not be a classroom, but it should be secure and safe, a place where each person is respected and accepted for who they are.